Chapter 38: Changes

 She let out a soft moan and lifted her lips.

 Hasan kissed her, his slender body tight against her frame.
-His hand cupped her ass cheek, holding tight as his lips captured hers.
+His hand cupped her ass, holding tight as his lips captured hers.
 Almost instantly, she felt his hardness growing between them.

 Lily smiled and then pulled away.
 “No distractions.”

-Hasan resisted for a moment, his fingers digging into the softness of her ass.
+Hasan resisted for a moment, his fingers digging into the softness of her cheek.

 Then he jerked and relaxed his hand.
 He looked over his shoulder at Mindil.